thedelk/grooper-ace-architect/docs/vol-1/condition.md

 ![](../assets/img/vol-1/2-1/026.png)

 Setting up an IP Profile is a bit like setting up a Batch Process.
-We'll create a list of things to do (called "commands") when the profile runs against a page.
+We'll create a list of things to do (in an IP Profile we'll work with "commands") when the profile runs against a page.
 Then we'll actually get to test it out against our test batch before we put it into production.

 #### Selecting a batch

-!!! abstract "Step 1"
+!!! abstract "Global Resources / IP Profiles / **Invoices IP Profile**"
-    From the **Batch** dropdown, select our cloned **Invoices Batch**.
+    From the **Batch** dropdown select our cloned **Invoices Batch**.

-We're going to build the profile, but we first need to select a batch for testing, otherwise we won't know if the commands we're adding will work.
+We're going to build the profile, but we first need to select a batch for testing.
+Otherwise we won't know if the commands we're adding will work.

 ![](../assets/img/vol-1/2-1/028.png)